Kold011/DyingDungeon/README.md

 * The escape key will de-select the current skill

 ## Mouse
-* Hovering over a skill will show the tooltip
+* Hovering over a skill icon will show the tooltip
-* Clicking a skill will select the skill
+* Clicking a skill icon will select the skill
 * Clicking an enemy will use the skill on the selected enemy.